CyganTech/ChromeOSGraylogAgent/README.md

 ## Administrative Workflow

-The background service worker exposes a minimal administrative interface via `chrome.runtime.sendMessage` for incident response tools:
+The extension exposes administrative controls through the bundled options page (`chrome://extensions` → ChromeOS Graylog Agent → **Details** → **Extension options**) and the background messaging interface.
+Both surfaces can be used for incident response tooling or manual inspection.

+Available actions include:

 - `type: "graylog:exportDiagnostics"` – returns a merged snapshot of persisted and in-memory diagnostics.